thenameischetannk/CODTECH-TASK-2/README.md

 TITLE: CodTech IT Solutions Internship - Task Documentation: “Weather Forecasting App” Using CSS, HTML, JAVASCRIPT.

 INTERN INFORMATION:
-Name: Namrata Kiran Tamse
+Name:CHETAN N KALLIMANI
-ID: COD7067
+ID: COD7068

 INTRODUCTION
 In the realm of personal productivity and organizational tools, the weather forecast app occupies a central role, universally recognized for its simplicity and effectiveness in managing tasks and priorities.
 Transitioning from traditional weather forecasts to a modern digital platform enhances accessibility and functionality, empowering users to stay informed efficiently.
 This project endeavors to revolutionize weather forecasting by crafting an application leveraging contemporary web technologies: JavaScript, HTML, and CSS.